iterative/dvc.org/public/static/docs/user-guide/setup-google-drive-remote.md

 ⚠️ It should be safe to share **client ID** and **client secret** among your team.
-These credentials are only used to generate the [authorization](#authorization) DVC will later need in order to connect to the Google Drive.
+These credentials are only used to generate the [authorization](#authorization) URL DVC will later prompt to visit in order to connect to the Google Drive.

 > Note that Google Drive API has usage limits/quotas per credentials in a
 > _project_ (which you can review in the